ClovDev/misp_importer/README.md

 # MISP importer

-A lot of open source threat feeds have a lot of context added beside the IOCs.
-We wanted to have that context in MISP including tags, online/offline status etc. These script takes care of that in a quick and dirty way, so do not use in production systems without some better coding adjustments.
+Some open source threat feeds have a lot of context added beside the IOCs.
+We wanted to have that context in MISP including tags and online/offline status.
+These script parse the feeds below and add the IOCs with extra context to MISP in a quick and dirty way.
+Not for use in production systems without some better coding.

 ## Feeds